sahara7191/home-lab-blog/_posts/2026-07-11-fedora-ai-workstation-setup-part2.md

 Environment="OLLAMA_HOST=0.0.0.0"
 ```

 > `OLLAMA_HOST=0.0.0.0` makes Ollama accessible from other devices on your local network, and is also required for Docker containers like n8n to reach it.
-Keep this line.

 Reload and restart the service: